 Gluten Free All Purpose Flour Mix

-brown rice flour (I use Bob’s Red Mill)
+3 parts brown rice flour (I use Bob’s Red Mill)

 3 parts corn starch